ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Get Access Keys

 Keys are also sometime referred as passwords used in redis clients for making connection to an Azure Cache for Redis instance.
 There are Primary and Secondary Keys.
 Those Keys are referred as access keys which can be optained by using this operation in a form of AccessKeys.
-It returns an AccessKey if  operation is successful or error if the operation is unsuccessful.
+It returns an AccessKey if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 AccessKey|error response = azureRedisManagementClient->listKeys<SUBSCRIPTION_ID>, ("TestCache", "TestResourceGroup");